mkaz/working-with-go/pages/control-structures.md

 ## If, Else

-Go is not picky, conditionals don't require parentheses
+Go is not picky, conditionals don't require parentheses.

 ```go
 if num > 3 {